Using the Twiddler 3

 You don't need to grip the Twiddler.
 By resting the thumb on the inside corner, and applying gentle inward pressure, you will keep the Twiddler steady and reach the keys more easily.

 The Twiddler comes fully configured right out of the box.
 Like a standard keyboard, markings printed on the keys indicate which key code will be sent to your device when you press and release the key.
+(In Direct Key Mode, the Twiddler3 will emulate a standard keyboard by sending bounce and debounce states to the host)

 There are twelve keys on the front of the Twiddler arranged in three columns and four rows.
 Each key in the center column has a tiny bump which makes touch-typing easier by letting you know immediately, by touch, which key your finger is pressing.
 Each of your fingers are assigned to a specific row of three keys across.
 Your index finger presses the keys marked A, E, and SP (space) in the first or top row.
 Use your middle finger to press B, F, and DEL (delete) in the second row.
 Your third (ring) finger is for the C, G, and BS (backspace) keys in the third row.
 And your little finger (pinkie) is in position for the keys in the fourth or bottom row-D, H, and ENT (enter).
 Press and release any of these keys singly to type the character or command with which the top of the key is labeled.